 Image: You arrive home after a long day at the office, drop your backpack on the couch and enter the kitchen.
-A glimpse into the fridge yields fresh veggies, spices, chicken filet and some leftover rice.
-You open iTunes, poor a glass of wine and start chopping.
+A glimpse into the fridge yields fresh veggies, spices, chicken filet, and some leftover rice.
+You open iTunes, pour a glass of wine, and start chopping.

-A few minutes later the pleasent smell of fresh food fills the air.
-While you stir the mushroom cream sauce images of tropical islands start to materialize in your mind and the matters of the day you were contemplating just minutes ago are gone.
+A few minutes later the pleasant smell of fresh food fills the air.
+While you stir the mushroom cream sauce, images of tropical islands start to materialize in your mind and the matters of the day you were contemplating just minutes ago are gone.

-While your conscious mind is busy handling all the small tasks that come with preparing a meal and mostly utilizes areas of the brain that are related to motory control and smell, your subconsious mind has the chance to leverage some open resources to process the things that were on hold throughout the day.
+While your conscious mind is busy handling all the small tasks that come with preparing a meal and mostly utilizes areas of the brain that are related to motor control and smell, your subconscious mind has the chance to leverage some open resources to process the things that were on hold throughout the day.

 NOTE (for Helena): The #1 most important thing in cooking is timing.
 Cook slow.
 Chop first, then fry.
 Avoid stress.

-Strolling, or just simply walking seems straight forward, but not everyone is priviliged enough to commute by foot.
-Most of us take a crowded bus or train, or drive to work or wherever we go.
+Strolling, or just simply walking seems straightforward, but not everyone is privileged enough to commute by foot.
+Most of us take a crowded bus or train or drive to work or wherever we go.